u-m-i/Hangman/README.md

 # Hangman
-The hangman game on the terminal
+The hangman game on the terminal 👽👽

+## Execute interface/console.py